 My twins are now ten, which is just crazy to think about.
 I’m ready to shrink them back to three!
 But they are pretty darn excited about being double-digits and I guess I don’t have much choice in the matter.

 We’ve always done joint birthday parties for the girls.
 (Twin mommies: do you have one or two parties?
 I’d love to hear!)
 This year we started out with a sharks and surfers theme, since those are the girls’ favorite things.
-But, that just felt like it needed to be a pool party, and it’s just the wrong season for the pool.
+But, that just felt like it needed to be a pool party, and February is just the wrong season for the pool.
 So I hit on a “favorite things” theme instead and both were totally on board with taking control of their own party planning!

 Here’s how we created a VERY specific favorite things party without it turning into an uncoordinated mess.

 Creating a Theme Out of Thin Air